 The increase in new channels and technologies has dramatically changed the environment in which marketers operate, but the way in which marketing is taught, understood and operates has not really changed.
 This is not sustainable.
 We need a new unifying framework as a reference for what marketing has become.

-The Modern Marketing Model is a unifying force which fuses digital and classic marketing into one future-facing framework.
+The Modern Marketing Model fuses digital and classic marketing into one future-facing framework.
 This informs marketing’s remit, required competencies and organisational design.
 M3 defines marketing in the digital age.

 Watch the Webinar